ocinpp/hk-covid19-case-chart/README.md

 ```bash
 git clone https://github.com/ocinpp/hk-covid19-case-chart.git
 ```

+Create a directory `charts` where the generate charts will be stored

 Execute the below command and a PNG file will be generated in the `charts` directory, with the file name containing the latest date provided in the dataset (e.g. `daily-count-chart-20200717.png`).